When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

-If you’re having to work from home, you’re probably starting to miss a few things from around the office.
-A new printer can make adjusting to this new work life a lot easier, especially with features such as wireless printing and built-in scanners.
+If you’ve been working from home, you’re probably missing a few things from around the office.
+A new printer can make work life a lot easier, especially with features such as wireless printing and built-in scanners.

-We also calculate how much the printer is likely to cost you over a few years in ink costs, which is something to bear in mind if you’re on the hunt for something cost effective.
+We also calculate how much the printer is likely to cost you in ink costs over time – something to bear in mind if you’re on the hunt for a truly cost-effective printer.

 Read on for five models to add to your shortlist, along with advice on what makes a good home office printer.